DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees

-\paragraph{Tabular MDP: Bidirectional Diabolical Combination Lock.} We follow the Bidirectional Diabolical Combination Lock construction \citet{mao2022restartqucb} in which each episode starts from a fixed initial state.
+\paragraph{Bidirectional Diabolical Combination Lock.} We follow the Bidirectional Diabolical Combination Lock construction \cite{mao2022restartqucb} in which each episode starts from a fixed initial state.
 The first action routes the agent into one of two ``locks'' (paths), each a chain of length $H$; along each chain, at every step there is a \emph{unique} correct action that advances to the next state on that path, whereas any of the other $A-1$ actions sends the agent to an absorbing sinking state.
 The MDP is mildly stochastic: even when the agent selects the correct action, the intended transition succeeds with probability $0.98$, and with probability $0.02$ the agent still falls into the sink.
 Rewards are sparse on the optimal behavior: taking correct actions yields reward $0$, and the only large reward occurs at the endpoint of a path (one endpoint gives reward $1$, the other gives $0.25$).
-By contrast, entering the sink yields a small reward of $\frac{1}{8H}$ at the transition step and then a per-step reward of $\frac{1}{8H}$ thereafter, making the sink a tempting locally-optimal attractor. \emph{Non-stationarity.} For drifting experiments we use the original gradual protocol in \citet{mao2022restartqucb}: the routing dynamics at the initial state are linearly morphed over time so that an action that initially reaches path~1 with probability $0.98$ (and path~2 with probability $0.02$) is gradually transformed to reach path~1 with probability $0.02$ (and path~2 with probability $0.98$), with the symmetric change applied to the other action.
-For abrupt PS experiments, we use the same endpoint-swap mechanism as \citet{mao2022restartqucb}, but replace their fixed-period switching with a geometric change-point model \citet{gerogiannis2024blackboxfeas}: segment lengths are i.i.d.\ geometric with parameter $T^{-\xi}$ for $\xi\in\{0.4,0.6,0.8\}$ over a horizon of $T=50000$ episodes, and at each change-point the two endpoints swap identities (the $1$ and $0.25$ rewards exchange).
+By contrast, entering the sink yields a small reward of $\frac{1}{8H}$ at the transition step and then a per-step reward of $\frac{1}{8H}$ thereafter, making the sink a tempting locally-optimal attractor.

+\emph{Non-stationarity.} For drifting experiments we use the original gradual protocol in \cite{mao2022restartqucb}: the routing dynamics at the initial state are linearly morphed over time so that an action that initially reaches path~1 with probability $0.98$ (and path~2 with probability $0.02$) is gradually transformed to reach path~1 with probability $0.02$ (and path~2 with probability $0.98$), with the symmetric change applied to the other action.
+For abrupt PS experiments, we use the same endpoint-swap mechanism as \cite{mao2022restartqucb}, but replace their fixed-period switching with a geometric change-point model \cite{gerogiannis2024blackboxfeas}: segment lengths are i.i.d.\ geometric with parameter $T^{-\xi}$ for $\xi\in\{0.4,0.6,0.8\}$ over a horizon of $T=50000$ episodes, and at each change-point the two endpoints swap identities (the $1$ and $0.25$ rewards exchange).
 Unless otherwise stated, we use the benchmark parameterization \cite{mao2022restartqucb} $H=5$, $S=10$, $A=2$, and report cumulative reward averaged over multiple random seeds.